Select Page

 What accessibility supports are provided?

-Do I need to have it all figured out to apply?
+Do I need to have it all figured out to register?

 What if I’m not super outgoing or social?

-That’s completely okay.
-Futures is built for all kinds of personalities—whether you’re loud and proud, more introverted, or somewhere in between.
-There’s space for everyone to connect in a way that feels right for them.
+That is completely fine.
+FUTURES is built for all kinds of people.
+There is space to connect in a way that feels right for you.

 How does the in-person cohort work?